psychospace/psychospace.info/✼ Glossary.md

 ```
 %%

 This is a **glossary** of terms which appear in the lore of [[the Heavens]].

-Please search this page for short, readable descriptions.
+Please search this page for short, readable descriptions of each of the terms that appear.
+The list of terms with glossary entries are tagged with #has_glossary_entry.

 ---